Memorial University Scholarships

 Deadline: March 1st (annually)

 Memorial University has a number of scholarships available to students with disabilities enrolled at the university.
-Many of them have similar steps, So just a number of them have been shown here.
-If you wish to see the full list of scholarships please go to Source 4 to see the rest.
+Many of them have similar steps, so just a number of them have been shown here.
+If you wish to see the full list of scholarships, please go to Source 4 to see the rest.

 Eligibility